-- For the first time, gathering "Scope 3" emissions data for our greenhouse gas emissions disclosure; - · Initiating numerous energy conservation projects, a main contributor in decreasing our carbon footprint; - · Reducing waste, water, and energy usage compared to the prior year; - · Increasing the percentage of post-consumer recycled ("PCR") materials in our product packaging; - · Achieving Giga-Guru status for the 6th straight year; - · Continuing to outperform our industry competitors that participate in the Sustainability Insight System (THESIS) environmental and social disclosure program; - · Placing in the top half of our industry peers on the social and environmental factors in Institutional Shareholder Service's ESG Rankings; - Achieving a CDP score that places us in the top 40% of all companies that participate in the CDP report; and - Publishing our March 2023 Corporate Sustainability Report. - Human Rights & Ethical Sourcing Treating people with fairness, dignity and respect and operating ethically in our supply chain are part of our core values.
+- Initiating numerous energy conservation projects, a main contributor in decreasing our carbon footprint; - Reducing waste, water, and energy usage compared to the prior year; - Increasing the percentage of post-consumer recycled materials in our product packaging; - Achieving Giga-Guru status for the 6th straight year;

+- Continuing to outperform our industry competitors that participate in the Sustainability Insight System (THESIS) environmental and social disclosure program: - Placing in the top half of our industry peers on the social and environmental factors in Institutional Shareholder Service's ESG Rankings; - Achieving a CDP score that places us in the top 40% of all companies that participate in the CDP report; - Publishing our March 2023 Corporate Sustainability Report; and - Publishing our 2024 Corporate Sustainability Restatement and Fiscal Year 2022 Quantitative Update. - Human Rights & Ethical Sourcing Treating people with fairness, dignity and respect and operating ethically in our supply chain are part of our core values.
 We demonstrate these deep beliefs in the way we treat our employees and in the expectations and requirements we have of those with whom we do business.
 We work with our third-party factories and licensees to ensure all products are manufactured in safe and healthy environments and the human rights of workers in our supply chain are being respected.
-To these ends, we review all suppliers who provide materials, products or services to Spectrum Brands and expect them to abide by our Supplier Code of Conduct, uphold our Code of Business Conduct and Ethics and comply with our Human Rights Policy and Conflict Minerals Policy.

-• Diversity, Equity & Inclusion - We take a holistic approach to diversity, equity and inclusion ("DEI").
+To these ends, we review all suppliers who provide materials, products or services to Spectrum Brands and expect them to abide by our Supplier Code of Conduct, uphold our Code of Business Conduct and Ethics and comply with our Human Rights Policy and Conflict Minerals Policy. - Diversity, Equity & Inclusion We take a holistic approach to diversity, equity and inclusion ("DEI").
 We believe that supporting equality and promoting inclusion across our business and society makes the world a better place for all.
 We know that the more inclusive we are as a company, the stronger our business will be.
 We support the personal and professional growth of our diverse worker base, with a goal of positively impacting their lives and well-being.